anthelix10/one-market-volume-cap-or-one-per-battery/README.txt

 - `code/` contains the analysis, checking and figure scripts.
 - `requirements.txt` lists the Python packages used by the scripts.
 - `code/README.txt` gives a short description of each script.
-- `.github/workflows/code-check.yml` runs a basic code check on GitHub.
-- `CITATION.cff` supplies the citation shown by GitHub.
 - `LICENSE.txt` covers the source code in this repository.

 The manuscript, data and saved outputs are not copied here because they are already included in the Zenodo package.